CONNECTED WORKER APPS

 - WHO WE ARE

-In today’s workforce, businesses are doing everything they can to foster their organization’s safety culture.
+In today’s workforce, businesses are doing everything they can to foster their organization’s safety management system.
 This is mostly a reaction to the high number of workplace incidents and close calls that are creating unsafe environments for employees and placing significant financial burdens on businesses.
 According to the Bureau of Labor Statistics, there were close to 2.8 million nonfatal workplace injuries and illnesses reported in 2018.
 Although the prevalence of workplace fatalities and injuries has decreased over the years as the quality of incident response has improved, the high number of annual incidents is problematic for employees and organizations alike.

 To combat the dangers employees face every day, several organizations have innovated their Environmental, Health and Safety (EHS) regulations.
 With the high costs of noncompliance, missed productivity, lawsuits, rising insurance premiums and medical payments, employers simply cannot afford incidents and close calls.
 That’s why outside organizations, such as the ISO, have intervened in order to ensure all workplaces are meeting specific requirements.
 You can find out more about ISO 45001, a recent development in EHS standards, below.